cgarciae/phi/phi/README-template.md

     f(x) = [(x + 1) * 2, (x + 1) + 3]

-Branching has some subtle rules that you should checkout on the DSL's documentation.
+Branching has some subtle rules that you should checkout On the DSL's documentation.

 ## Installation